loudwige/PythonBootcamp2025/README.md

 # 🐍 PythonBootcamp2025 – *import greatness* 🤓

-Welcome to my Python Bootcamp (powered by a course on Udemy and caffeine)!
+Welcome to my Python Bootcamp (powered by a course I won’t disclose and caffeine)!
 This is where I level up my Python skills, one bug at a time.

 > `"import greatness"`